asmjit/asmjit/README.md

   * `ASMJIT_DISABLE_COMPILER` - Disables `BaseCompiler` emitter.
 For users that use `BaseBuilder`, but not `BaseCompiler`.
   * `ASMJIT_DISABLE_JIT` - Disables JIT execution engine, which includes `JitUtils`, `JitAllocator`, and `JitRuntime`.
   * `ASMJIT_DISABLE_LOGGING` - Disables logging (`Logger` and all classes that inherit it) and instruction formatting.
   * `ASMJIT_DISABLE_TEXT` - Disables everything that uses text-representation and that causes certain strings to be stored in the resulting binary.
-For example when this flag is enabled all instruction and error names (and related APIs) will not be available.
+For example when this flag is set all instruction and error names (and related APIs) will not be available.
 This flag has to be disabled together with `ASMJIT_DISABLE_LOGGING`.
 This option is suitable for deployment builds or builds that don't want to reveal the use of AsmJit.
   * `ASMJIT_DISABLE_INST_API` - Disables strict validation, read/write information, and all additional data and APIs that can output information about instructions.

 NOTE: Please don't disable any features if you plan to build AsmJit as a shared library that will be used by multiple projects that you don't control (for example asmjit in a Linux distribution).
 The possibility to disable certain features exists mainly for customized builds of AsmJit.